dokkev/obsidian-valut/Reinforcement Learning/Humanoid Locomotion Using RL.md

 Opinion:
 - Measuring robustness can be challenging.
-- Performance evaluation is challenging as well bec
+- Performance evaluation is challenging as well because it requires setting up different simulation environment.
+If commercial, the company may provide controllers (integrea)